nikband/check_qnap3.sh/README.md

 - Disk usage to be rewrite

 # Test
-This script was tested with QNAP model TS-853U-RP (with 4 disk).
+This script was tested with:
+- QNAP model TS-853U-RP (with 4 disk)
+- QNAP model TS-212 and TS-231P (by github user mir07 Michael Rasmussen)

 Nicola